 St. John’s Wort – increases norepinephrine.

-Olive Leaf – is an MOA inhibitor that can increase norepinephrine and phenylethylamine (another excitatory neurotransmitter).
+Olive Leaf – is an MOA inhibitor that can increase serotonin, dopamine, norepinephrine, and phenylethylamine (another excitatory neurotransmitter).

-Neem – lowers blood sugar very significantly, which would set off stress response system.
+Neem – lowers blood sugar very significantly, which would also set off the stress response system.

 Cinnamon – increases histamine.